sudarshan-narayanan-we45/AWS-Security-Training/s3/logging_in_s3/README.md

 ##### Step 4 :

-* Open the link in the browser, which was shown in the terminal output
+* Open the link shown as an output in the terminal on the browser.

 ##### Step 5 :

  * Run `terraform destroy` to remove the S3 from the AWS.
- * **Note:** It will ask your permission to destroy the created EC2 from the AWS `Do you really want to destroy all resources?` then type 'yes' then press `enter to continue the process.
+ * **Note:** It will ask your permission to destroy the created EC2 from AWS (`Do you really want to destroy all resources?`).
+Type 'yes' and press `enter` to continue the process.

  ```commandline